Kotkoa/my-cv/index.md

 HCX, Los Angeles - Remote
 _From September 2022 to February 2024_

-During the last 2-year I spent with HCX.org, a fast-growing startup, I played a pivotal role as a Front-End Developer.
+During the 2-year I spent with HCX.org, a fast-growing startup, I played a pivotal role as a Front-End Developer.
 I focused on refining React components and integrating ApolloGraphQl API, and Jest for robust testing, collaborating closely with the backend team to develop the dynamic app.
 My responsibilities extended to